Gealber/construct_demo/README.md

 # How to run?

 > Common for all plattform
-* Make sure your on the `script` folder and change in depend on your plattform.
+* Make sure you're on the `script` folder and change in depend on your plattform.
 * Make sure you have an installation of Redis and MongoDB.
 * Run the redis server from the folder `script/config`, in this way `redis-server redis.conf`.
 * Make sure the MongoDB is working properly.